Rachael Jenkins

 Rachael graduated from Ohio Christian University

-Music lessons overview
+Music lessons at a glance

 As a Music Tutor with a focus on Music Production, Composition, and various other music genres, my teaching style is technique-focused, empathetic, and integrates theory with expressive musicality and sight-reading.
 I cater to a diverse audience of 100+ students, including kids, beginners, intermediates, advanced learners, and adults.
 I implement a blend of traditional teaching methods and innovative tech tools like Backing Track Libraries, Ear Training Software, and Vocal Technique Apps.
 My curriculum aligns with various educational standards such as A-Levels, AP Program, and IB, ensuring a well-rounded music education.
 My approach emphasizes personalized learning, practical applications, and interactive sessions to keep students engaged and motivated.
 By incorporating digital audio workstations, music mixing tools, and interactive music theory apps, I create a dynamic learning environment that caters to individual student needs and goals.
 Let's embark on a musical journey together and unlock your full potential in music production and composition!